Don't freak out or anything but summer is officially dones-ville in just a couple of days.

 What’s been your favorite post from this past summer?
 Was there a particular trend or story that I missed out on that you would like to have seen featured?
 And are there any hot topics that you'd like to see me tackle this fall and beyond?
 As always, muchos gracias for reading and if you aren't already, follow me on Twitter to keep up to speed.

 • 9 portable fans to help keep your AC in check — When installing a ceiling fan isn't an option, a portable table or floor fan can keep your body cool and prevent you from cranking up the AC.
 Here are 9 models with design appeal to consider.

-— Alex Schibli, the Bronx resident who purchased a private island in Long Island Sound at auction last year for $172K, considers building an off the grid vacation home on his guano-covered 2.5-acre investment.
+• A nest for Rat's Island? — Alex Schibli, the Bronx resident who purchased a private island in Long Island Sound at auction last year for $172K, considers building an off the grid vacation home on his guano-covered 2.5-acre investment.

 • Net-zero goes pastoral at Serenbe model home — Located down the road from the 2012 HGTV Green Home in the South's preeminent New Urbanist eco-community, the Bosch Zero Energy Home blends country charm with advanced energy-saving technologies.

 • Evergreen homes: House of the Immediate Future — To commemorate the 50th anniversary of the 1962 World's Fair in Seattle, Habitat for Humanity constructs a prefab-hybrid home that incorporates various future-thinking green technologies.

 • Net-zero housing done right in Dunedin — Marrying ultra-efficiency, altruism and, most importantly, affordability, Green Planet Group and GE break ground on Eco Village at Dunedin, a net-zero energy townhouse community in west central Florida.